Category: Carbon Offsets

 - Easy short term solution to reach carbon neutrality.

 - When done correctly, offsets can fund sustainable projects worldwide.

-- Offsets are hard to manage and measure and money may be lost to the middleman.
+- Offsets can be hard to manage and money may be lost to the middleman.

 - Additionality is hard to quantify.

 - If projects are far from campus, there may not be a strong connection to the institution.

 Offsets can mitigate a lot of CO2.

 This is a purchase with no return on investment.

 Offsets can be bought at any time.

 Low / NoneMore Info